 Q. What does all of this mean for staff?

 There are no immediate changes for staff in SNRE, PitE or Graham.
 Long term, there may be a focus on more coordination among the staff of these units.

-All of its faculty, students, alumni and staff will become part of the new school that leverages interdisciplinary work in an unprecedented way.
-The new school will engage faculty from across campus more deeply, will have a broader mission, and will increase the university’s collective positive impact on global sustainability issues – all while building upon SNRE’s historical and existing strengths.
-Sustainability is a top priority of for the university, so the role played by the school will be more important than ever.
+All of its faculty, students, alumni and staff are now a part of SEAS to leverage interdisciplinary work in an unprecedented way.
+SEAS will engage faculty from across campus more deeply, will have a broader mission, and will increase the university’s collective positive impact on global sustainability issues – all while building upon SNRE’s historical and existing strengths.
+Sustainability is a top priority of for the university, so the role played by SEAS will be more important than ever.

-Q. What does this mean for current SNRE students?
+Q. What does this mean for current students?

 Current students will be able to graduate from the programs into which they are matriculating.